GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/proposal-lifecycle/index.md

 ### Launch for scaled adoption {: #scaled-adoption}

-Once an API is tested and ready for general use in Chrome, we'll announce the launch and make sure public documentation is ready for scaled ecosystem adoption.
+Once an API is tested and ready for general use in Chrome, we announce the launch and make sure public documentation is ready for scaled ecosystem adoption.